axecopfire/arduino-projects/blinking-buzzing/README.md

 ## Future dev

 I was not able to successfully get VS Code to connect to Arduino and so `git` is screwed up.
+The problem is that I wasn't able to setup the `.ino` file to reference `pitches.zip`.
 I followed [this guide](https://blog.devgenius.io/visual-studio-code-arduino-configuration-and-import-solution-a5f188a0cfd0).
 The problem is that the `.ino` files won't run from VS Code.
 So I do the Arduino connection and dev in the Arduino IDE.